rubocode/frontier.nvim/doc/design/strategy.md

 * Don't Repeat Yourself (DRY)

 I initially preferred having a separate project for each theme.
-But then, I wanted to see how _Lua_ allows me to deal with the problem of generalization in the simplest and most elegant way possible in light of not being able to define fixed interface definitions that are checked by the language itself statically.
+But then, I wanted to see how _lua_ allows me to deal with the problem of generalization in the simplest and most elegant way possible in light of not being able to define fixed interface definitions that are checked by the language itself statically.